 This mint/pudina pulao stays good for up to 2 days in the refrigerator in a closed container.
 Even though I always prefer to consume it fresh, it can also be frozen in the freezer for up to a week in an airtight container or zip lock bags.
 And to make the best use of it, defrost and reheat only the portion of the mint rice that you want to enjoy.

-Pudina/mint pulao recipe is one of the simple meals and tastes delicious with Vegetable Korma, Chana Masala, Dhaba Paneer Masala, for a vegetarian combo.
-To have a non-veg platter, this mint rice tastes great with Andhra Green Chili Chicken, Chicken Ghee Roast, Egg Ghee Roast, and similar other dishes.
+Pudina/mint pulao recipe is one of the simple meals and tastes delicious with some of the veg curries.
+To have a non-veg platter, this mint rice tastes great with some of the non veg curries that I have in my blog.

-To make your life easy, I have also created a collection of Biryani Recipes and Indian Vegetarian Lunch Recipes at one place for both vegetarian and non vegetarian lovers and I believe it will help you to plan your meal at home.
+To make your life easy, I have also created a collection of Biryani Recipes and Indian Vegetarian Lunch Recipes in one place for both vegetarian and non-vegetarian lovers and I believe it will help you to plan your meal at home.
 Take a peek!

-I have also shared the video of this pudina/ mint pulao recipe below and I believe that will help you to prepare/make this dish easily at home.
-You could also find the Pudina Rice Recipe in story format for a quick reference.
+I have also shared the video of this pudina/mint pulao recipe below and I believe that will help you to make this dish easily at home.
+You could also find this recipe in story format for a quick reference.

 - 2 Bay Leaves